yuxqiu/toys/README.md

 # Toys

-This repository contains some C++ projects I made in my spare time.
-They are very rudimentary and crude and should only be used as toys.
+This repository contains some projects I made in my spare time.
+They are very rudimentary, have not been rigorously tested, and should only be used as toys.

 # Table of Contents